xHain-hackspace/xhain-website/content/en/support.md

 Amongst our diverse activities are "Gespräch unter Bäumen" - a series of women-led talks and discussions.
 Some of the many past highlights include our participation in large events, such as hosting stages for the Remote Chaos Experience during the pandemic, displaying our beautiful LED installations at live Chaos Computer Club events before the pandemic, and many contributions by individual xHain members at events large and small throughout Germany and the world. xHain is an important part of the Comenius neighborhood as an inclusive space for anyone who wants to discover and exchange ideas.

 ## We need help
-The owners of the commercial space that we rent for xHain have informed us that they are selling.
-They have offered us the opportunity to buy for a fair price our space before placing it on the open market.
-If someone else buys the space we fear that the new owner would either drastically increase the rent or possibly evict us.
+The owners of the commercial space that xHain is renting have informed us that they want to sell.
+They have offered us the opportunity to buy our space for a fair price, before placing it on the open market.
+If someone else would buy the space, we fear that the new owner would either drastically increase the rent or possibly evict us, while buying the space gives a lot of opportunities.

-Including taxes, notary fees, etc., the space will cost us around **700,000 €**.
-This is quite a lot of money and xHain cannot raise this sum alone.
-Our goal is to collect at least half of the total amount in order to be able to borrow the rest.
-We've currently raised **55,887.62 €** and still have until the first of May to reach our goal before we lose our pre-sale rights.
+For more current updates on this topic, please see our [blog](https://x-hain.de/en/blog/).

 ## That's why we need your support!
 Please help us keep xHain alive, so we can continue to provide a safe place for many creative people to craft, hack, discuss, invent, and create great things.
 A real fundraising campaign is in the works, but you can already support us by making a transfer to the following account: